The Best Areas Where to Stay in Prague

 South and south-west of central Prague extending about 1km further than the Prague 1 boundary following up river.
 Extends around the east part of Prague.
 Includes the areas called Vinohrady and Namesti Miru which offer many independent bars, shops and restaurants to help you enjoy your stay in Prague.
 Well within the metro area.
 Common to find street names which are countries or capital cities around Namesti Miru.
 To the south this area ends at Vysehrad (Nusle) on the Prague 4 border.
 Currently in this border area you’ll find the Fox apartments and the Hotel Union amongst others.
 On Vinohradska you’ll find the Palac Flora shopping centre, the front of the centre is in Prague 2, the rear borders the New Jewish Cemetery which is Prague 10 and the next closest road is in Prague 3.
 If you are prepared for a 20 minute walk or use of public transport then try the Vinohrady Hotels page or there are places on the river part of Prague 2 on the Vysehrad Hotels page.

 Going upriver for 3km, on the other side of Prague 2 you come to Prague 4 it’s an area for people who want to stay in Prague by the river but just outside the centre.
 Lower level accommodation (pensions and hostels) are largely grouped around Podoli and Branik on the river.
 The 4* hotels are around Pankrac/Vysehrad at the highest part of Prague 4.
 The river side has a tram and bus service only.
 From the city, heading towards Brno you leave Prague by crossing the Nusle Bridge and the far side of the bridge is Prague 4.
 On one part, Prague 4 stays close to the southern ring road, extends all the way around to the areas of Pankrac and Krc and finally to Branik on the river.
 The 5* Hotel in the Pankrac area is the Corinthia.
-4* Hotels nearby are the Panorama, Holiday Inn Congress Centre and Barcelo.
+4* Hotels nearby are the Panorama, Holiday Inn Congress Centre and Occidental.
 There’s a pair of 3* called Otar and Oya.
 Prague 4 is heavily residential and has metro stations from Vysehrad extending out 4km to Opatov and Haje (end of line).
 There are many small hotels and pensions in the area.
-At the far end of the area are the Hotel Opatov, Hotel Top (4*) and Best Western Amedia (3*).
-Top Hotel is about 20 mins but has a regular bus 115 service.
+At the far end of the area are the Hotel Opatov, Hotel Top and Best Western Amedia that are served by a regular day bus 115 service but nothing after 9pm.
 It is most important to check transport details unless you want to spend out on taxis.

 From the castle this area extends west and north to it’s boundary with Prague 7.
 The most popular area is Dejvice with it’s fast connection to the Airport and the Dejvicka Metro Station.
 Prague 6 is heavily residential and contains the highest concentration of Embassies and Consulates in Prague.
 The airport is in the Prague 6 area so if you want to stay in Prague close to the airport then take a look at the Airport Hotels page.